scrapy/scrapy/docs/topics/loaders.rst

 (``today``) using a different method: :meth:`~ItemLoader.add_value`.

-Finally, when all data is collected, the :meth:`ItemLoader.load_item` method is called which actually populates and returns the item populated with the data previously extracted and collected with the :meth:`~ItemLoader.add_xpath`, :meth:`~ItemLoader.add_css`, and :meth:`~ItemLoader.add_value` calls.
+Finally, when all data is collected, the :meth:`ItemLoader.load_item` method is called which actually returns the item populated with the data previously extracted and collected with the :meth:`~ItemLoader.add_xpath`, :meth:`~ItemLoader.add_css`, and :meth:`~ItemLoader.add_value` calls.